Nanoscale magnetometry of a synthetic three-dimensional spin texture: Methods

-\commt{The multilayered SAF was modeled using Mumax$^3$ \cite{Vansteenkiste2014} with the interlayer exchange interaction implemented as a custom field \cite{Joos2023,Salikhov2025}.
-Four FM blocks with a thickness of 6.75\,nm, separated by a 0.75\,nm thick spacer, with $4\times4\times0.75\,$nm$^3$ cell size, and 8 times lateral periodic boundary conditions were used in the simulation.
-The structure is initially defined as a perfect square AF domain with a sharp DW (see SI).
+The structure is initially defined as a perfect square AF domain with a sharp DW (see SI Figure S11).
 A relaxation and subsequent minimization was performed to let the magnetization evolve into the energetic minimum state.
-The saturation magnetization $M_\mathrm{s}= 833$\,kA/m from the SQUID-VSM measurement (see supplementary figure S3) was used; other magnetic parameters were adopted from previous studies in similar multilayer structures: exchange stiffness $A=8.0$\,pJ/m \cite{Salikhov2021}, interlayer exchange coupling constant $A_\mathrm{IEC}=-0.7$\,mJ/m$^2$ \cite{Samad2021}, perpendicular anisotropy $K_\mathrm{U}= 0.6$\,MJ/m$^3$ \cite{Koch2020}, average grain size 32\,nm with a normally distributed anisotropy direction variation among the grains \cite{Salikhov2022}.
-Second-order anisotropy terms and interfacial DMI were not considered in the model.}
+The saturation magnetization $M_\mathrm{s}= 833$\,kA/m from the SQUID-VSM measurement (see SI Figure S3) was used; other magnetic parameters were adopted from previous studies in similar multilayer structures: exchange stiffness $A=8.0$\,pJ/m \cite{Salikhov2021}, interlayer exchange coupling constant $A_\mathrm{IEC}=-0.7$\,mJ/m$^2$ \cite{Samad2021}, perpendicular anisotropy $K_\mathrm{U}= 0.6$\,MJ/m$^3$ \cite{Koch2020}, average grain size 32\,nm with a normally distributed anisotropy direction variation among the grains \cite{Salikhov2022}.
+Second-order anisotropy terms and interfacial DMI were not considered in the model.